Health Policy Banner

 Modern Health Talk

-Explore over 800 articles about Healthcare Policy, Technology, Futures, and solutions for Independent Living, from the perspective of a retired IBM technologist, futurist, market strategist, and consumer advocate.
+Explore hundreds of articles about Healthcare Policy, Technology, Futures, and solutions for Independent Living, from the perspective of a retired IBM technologist, futurist, market strategist, and consumer advocate.

 RECENT ARTICLES